 - Cook off the wine and tomato paste.
 Once the minced meat is cooked, add the wine and cook off the alcohol from the wine for 3-4 minutes.
 Stirring often.
 Then add the tomato paste and cook for another 2-3 minutes.

-- Add the tomatoes, milk, and broth, then simmer: Once the alcohol from the wine is cooked off, add the tomatoes with the juices, 1 cup of whole milk, and 1/2 cup of broth.
+- Add the tomatoes, and broth, then simmer: Once the alcohol from the wine is cooked off, add the tomatoes with the juices, 1/2 cup of broth, and the Parmigiano cheese rind.
 Season with a generous pinch of salt and black pepper and a healthy pinch of nutmeg, then cover the pot with a lid and cook on a very low simmer for 4-5 hours.
 Stir the sauce often.
-Note: if you want to add a Parmigiano cheese rind, add it to this step so it simmers with the sauce.

 - Cook the pasta and serve with the sauce: bring a large pot of salted water to a boil, then cook the pappardelle until al dente according to the package instructions.
 Strain the pasta but reserve about 3/4 cup of pasta water.
 Add the pasta and pasta water back into the pot, then add bolognese sauce as needed, with 1 cup of parmigiano reggiano cheese.
 Stir until all the ingredients come together, then serve with cracked black pepper and more cheese if desired.
 Enjoy!